Restoring the Default Plan and Layout Template

 QUESTION

 When I open a new plan or layout, I notice that older content appears in the file.
-How can I open a blank new plan or layout every time instead?
+How can I open a new, blank plan or layout every time I create a new file?

 ANSWER

-If you select New Plan or New Layout and you notice older content appears, there is a likely chance that one of your projects was specified to be used as your default plan or layout template.
+If you create a new plan or layout, and you notice older content appears, there is a likely chance that one of your existing files was specified to be used as your default plan or layout template.
 Follow the instructions in this article to restore the default templates.

 Making changes to the Chief Architect templates is not recommended.
 Instead, we recommend creating your own custom templates.
 Please see the Related Articles section below for more information.